About

 Where does your funding come from?

-Most of our funding comes from the UK, with occasional donations from local Ugandans.
-Supporters can give one-off gifts or set up a Direct Debit to provide ongoing help for the mission via our donate button.
+The majority of our funding comes from the UK, with occasional donations from local Ugandans.
+Supporters can contribute through one-off gifts or by setting up a Direct Debit for ongoing support via our donate button.

-We also encourage supporters to raise money through fundraising events and hold special appeals, such as our Christmas appeal, which raises money for priority needs.
-We take donations from events and presentations, and from collection boxes in local shops.
+We also encourage fundraising through events and special appeals, such as our Christmas appeal, which raises funds for priority needs.
+Additionally, we receive donations from events and presentations, as well as collection boxes placed in local shops.

 If I give to Biojemmss, what will my money be spent on?